Skip to main content

 Next Steps

-- Search Tweets - find tweets by keyword, then drill into their engagement.
+• Search Tweets: find tweets by keyword, then drill into their engagement.

-- Track Mentions - monitor mentions of your brand, then analyze engagement on the most-discussed ones.
+• Track Mentions: monitor mentions of your brand, then analyze engagement on the most-discussed ones.

-- Competitor Analysis - compare engagement patterns across competitor content.
+• Competitor Analysis: compare engagement patterns across competitor content.

-- Historical Data - retrieve old tweets and analyze how their engagement played out.
+• Historical Data: retrieve old tweets and analyze how their engagement played out.

-- Marketing Campaign Verification - verify that specific users commented on or retweeted a tweet.
+• Marketing Campaign Verification: verify that specific users commented on or retweeted a tweet.

-/comments, /quotes, /retweets, /tweet-info, /tweet-info-bulk.
+• API Reference: full specification for /comments, /quotes, /retweeters, /tweet-info, /tweet-info-bulk.